Saturday, December 28, 2024

 Things I wish I could do over*

-I'm sure that a lot of people play this game with themselves. {Its kind of like spending the imaginary Lotto millions you've just won.} If you could only go back in time and re-do things that you now have 20/20 hindsight on, right?
+I'm sure that a lot of people play this game with themselves.
+If you could only go back in time, right?
 Maybe you are remembering a happier time and just want to re-live it.
 Recently Grayson told me he wanted to be 16 again - when he was happy.
 My heart broke a little.
 Being 16 is something I would do over, too, but for different reasons.

 When I was 16 I lacked discipline and direction.
-I was chasing things instead of working hard to attain what I wanted.
 I dreamed and wished for a life that I wasn't actively working toward achieving.
-And I wasn't a particularly nice person because I was so dissatisfied with my lot in life.
+And I wasn't a particularly nice person because I was so dissatisfied with my life.
 I lost my way with my religion, relationships, self-respect.
-And all of that was when I had the initial opportunity at maturity, having made good grades, gotten a driver's license and a part time job, and attained some status in high school circles.
+I made good grades, got my driver's license and a part time job, and attained some status in high school circles.

 me at 16

-*focused on what I wanted to do for a living someday, and apply for jobs and opportunities that would have taught me something as a basis for future endeavors.
-While employed I would have maintained a high standard of honesty and hard work, limiting my absenteeism, gaining insight from my peers and supervisors, and learning how to manage my money.
+*focused on what I wanted to do for a living someday, and apply for jobs and opportunities that aligned with that.
+I would have maintained a high standard of honesty and hard work, limiting my absenteeism, gaining insight from my peers and supervisors, and learning how to manage my money.

-*enjoyed all of the opportunities high school had to offer instead of being so laser-focused on popularity, drill team, and boys.
-Taken college prep level classes from the get-go.
+*enjoyed all of the opportunities high school had to offer instead of being so focused on popularity, drill team, and boys.
+Taken college prep level classes.

-*pick the university I wanted to attend based on my future goals, graduated on time, working part time and keeping my grades high.
+*pick the university I wanted to attend based on my future goals, graduated on time, worked part time and kept my grades high.
 Started applying for post college jobs sooner.

-*Dated more than one or two people in high school.
+*Dated more than one person.
 Said no to things I shouldn't have been doing.
 Been responsible for my own health and well-being.
-Kept the lines of communication open with my mother and asked for her input.
+Kept the lines of communication open with my mother.

-*Been a better person overall, made worthwhile connections and met more people.
-Told my family I loved them and honored those relationships.
+*Made worthwhile connections and met more people.
+Honored family relationships.
 Gone to church with my mother.
-Taken care of my body and my overall mental and physical health.
+Taken care of my body and my mental and physical health.
 Asked for help.

-*Plotted a course, walked the path, held my head up, made myself proud.
+*Plotted a course, then walked the path, held my head up, made myself proud.

 *still following a series of prompts